millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ### Step 11: Changing Workspace Permissions

--   From the OML home page, click on link “**OML Project (OML Workspace)**” link in the top right corner on the OML home page to display the workspace-project menu.
+-   From the OML home page, click on link **OML Project (OML Workspace)** link in the top right corner on the OML home page to display the workspace-project menu.
 Then select **Workspace Permissions**.

 ![](./images/700/Picture700-39.png)